-The examination fee (\$85) must be paid at the time of reservation by credit card, debit card, or voucher.
-Payment will not be accepted at the test center.
-Examination fees are non-refundable and non-transferable except as detailed in Change/Cancel Policy.
+The examination fee must be paid at the time of reservation by credit card, or debit card.
+Fees will not be accepted at the test center.
+Examination fees are non-refundable and non-transferable, except as detailed in the Change/Cancel Policy.